 Nantucket Community Sailing

-Nantucket Community Sailing (NCS) was recently presented the Outstanding Outreach and Inclusion award in 2015 by US Sailing.
 The IOD Celebrity Invitational is a fundraising event to benefit Nantucket Community Sailing.
 NCS is a non-profit organization focused on providing sailing instruction and affordable access to water sports for the Nantucket community.
-NCS serves 2,000 sailors in its sailing programs, and provides equipment and instruction through many community outreach programs, including sponsoring and coaching Nantucket's High School Sailing Team, sailing scholarships to island youth, free water sports to other non-profits, sailboat races for all levels and teaching adaptive windsurfing for disabled athletes.
-Nantucket Community Sailing needs to raise over $600,000 each year to support its programs.
+NCS serves 2,000 sailors in its sailing programs, and provides equipment and instruction through many community outreach programs, including sponsoring Nantucket's High School Sailing Team, sailing scholarships to island youth, free water sports to children from other non-profits, therapeutic sailing for the elderly, and adaptive sailing lessons for sailors of all abilities.
+Nantucket Community Sailing needs to raise $2M each year to support its programs.
 Nantucket Race Week is an essential aspect of the fund-raising effort, contributing 25% of the total.
 The IOD Celebrity Invitational is a major component of this success!